 “High Maternal Mortality in Jigawa State, Northern Nigeria, Estimated Using the Sisterhood Method”, BMC Pregnancy and Childbirth, 2017, 17:163 (with Jessica Leight and Vandana Sharma).

-“Illness recognition, decision-making and care-seeking for maternal and newborn complications: A qualitative study in Jigawa State, Northern Nigeria”, 2017, forthcoming Journal of Nutrition, Population and Health (with Vandana Sharma, Jessica Leight, Fatima AbdulAziz, and Nadège Giroux)
+“Illness recognition, decision-making and care-seeking for maternal and newborn complications: A qualitative study in Jigawa State, Northern Nigeria”, Journal of Health, Population and Nutrition, 2017, 36(Suppl 1):46 (with Vandana Sharma, Jessica Leight, Fatima AbdulAziz, and Nadège Giroux)

 Local Accountability Improves Health Services, in T. Besley and R. Jayaraman (eds.), 2010, Institutional Microeconomics of Development, The MIT Press, Cambridge, Massachusetts (with Ritva Reinikka and Jakob Svensson)